Ncnchiche/mySubscription/README.md

 - A Interactive graph showing which category takes up most of your budget
 - A page where you can edit your account information

+### How Was it Made?
+This Was Made using Flask as the framework, Python for the backend, Javascript for interactive graph, html & css (bootstrap) for frontend.

 ## What I Learned
 * Using MVC design pattern to divide the related program logic into three elements
 * Using Jinja for web template for python programming {{ }}